StackStorm/st2/docs/README.md

 Current criteria types are: `'matchregex', 'eq' (or 'equals'), 'lt' (or 'lessthan'), 'gt' (or 'greaterthan'), 'td_lt' (or 'timediff_lt'), 'td_gt' (or 'timediff_gt')`.

-**DEV NOTE:** The criterias are defined in [Stanley/st2common/st2common/operators.py](../st2common/st2common/operators.py), if you miss some code it up and submit a patch :)
+**DEV NOTE:** The criterion are defined in [Stanley/st2common/st2common/operators.py](../st2common/st2common/operators.py), if you miss some code it up and submit a patch :)

 See more rule examples at [Stanley/contrib/examples/rules/](../contrib/examples/rules/).
 The directory [../contrib/sandbox/packages/](../contrib/sandbox/packages/) contains some more rules.